pedroBuscaglione/Django_Course/README.md

-## Django Youtube Course I've taken
+## Django Youtube Course
-An introduction to Django in a 3 hours course
+I've taken an introduction course of Django with 3 hours